Pearl diver of new customer acquisition

 - And only the fourth step is the acquisition of new customers!

 When acquiring new customers, it always depends on the right method.
 Methods are customer approaches such as telephone acquisition, mailing, search engine marketing, referral marketing active and passive and many more options.
-But beware Professor Vienna-based Pinczolits has determined that the "wrong" method can cost as much as 20.
+But beware Professor Pinczolits from Vienna has determined that the “wrong” method causes up to 20 times the cost and effort.

 The formula 1 - 3 -> 7 may also mean for you that you may not be starting any activity or investment in attracting new customers over the next two to three years.
 And then you do not have to have a bad conscience.
 With the factors 1. and 3. you have fast successes, with lower costs and no acquisition frustration.